oslomet-arx-as-a-service/Rapport/presentation/presentation.md

 De-Identification is a common term for reducing the probability that a person can be identified from a dataset containing *personal identifiable information* otherwise known as PII. transforming dataset containing PII into aggregates is a common method to de-identify the data, but this result in high levels of information loss and hinders other researches from verify the aggregate or do additional research on the raw data.
 De-identification permits sharing and using datasets containing PII by transforming the data util it can not longer be classified as PII.

 There exist several models and algorithms for both quantifiable assess the disclosure risk for a given dataset and anonymize a dataset until it meets required risk thresholds.

-### The solution - Anonymization as a Service
-Anonymization as a Service refers to the group of products that make up the Anonymization as a Service ecosystem.
-The center piece of this ecosystem is the microservice named ARXaaS or ARX as a Service.
-ARXaaS is named after the core library ARX which is a top of class anonymization product.
-Without ARX being open-source and available for extension this project would not be feasible.
-Additionally to ARXaaS there are two clients named PyARXaaS and WebARXaaS.
-These products provide integration with ARXaaS from a Python context and as a Web application.
+ARX[https://arx.deidentifier.org/] is a state of the art software tool[https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4419984/] in this space, and is used widely by medical researchers to anonymize patient datasets before releasing it to the wider research community.
+It implements a variety of models and algorithms and is continuously being improved and updated.

 #### Current situation